 Enable Windows file auditing for use with SEM

-Complete the two-part process below to first enable object auditing on your server, and then enable file auditing on the files and folders that you want to audit.
-Provided Windows is logging the events and your server has a SEM agent installed on it, the SEM console will begin displaying the new file auditing alerts immediately.
+Complete the procedures below to enable object auditing on your server, and then enable file auditing on the files and folders that you want to audit.
+If Windows is logging the events and your server is running a SEM agent, the SEM console will begin displaying the new file auditing alerts.

 Enable object auditing in Windows

-- In Windows Control Panel, navigate to Administrative Tools > Local Security Policy.
+- In the Windows Control Panel, navigate to Administrative Tools > Local Security Policy.